networknt/light-doc/content/tutorial/generator/graphql.md

 ```
 docker run -it -v ~/networknt/light-codegen/light-graphql-4j/src/test/resources:/light-api/input -v /tmp/light-codegen:/light-api/out networknt/light-codegen -f light-graphql-4j -c /light-api/input/config.json -o /light-api/out/graphql
 ```

+On Linux environment, the generated code might belong to root:root and you need to change the owner to yourself before building it.

 Let's change the owner and build the service

 ```